sanjanagupta16/Data-Science-Process/README.md

 5 ANOVA

+- Using ANOVA, property type and neighborhood were found to significant.

 This was done to check if the categorical values - neighborhood and property type have any significance on price.

 ## Model Training and Assessment
 A test and train data was prepared where 75% of the data was split into train, and the remaining 25% of the data was used for test.
 This was accomplished using an R package - caTools.

-There was no hyperparameter tuning done for Linear Regression, Decision Trees and Generalized Linear Model.
+There was no hyper parameter tuning done for Linear Regression, Decision Trees and Generalized Linear Model.

-For Random Tree, hyperparameter tuning was performed on "mtry" using Grid Search.
+For Random Tree, hyper parameter tuning was performed on "mtry" using Grid Search.
 Also, the nodesize and ntree (number of trees) parameters were also tuned to find the best fit.

 All models were assessed on the same parameter - R^2 value.